GA4 Event Parameters: A Practical Guide

 What Are Event Parameters in GA4?

-Let’s say you have set up a GA4 custom event with the help of Google Tag Manager to track internal link clicks.
 You have named your event internal_link_click.
 Every time your event tag fires, GA4 will record an event.
-But what if you want to know more about these link clicks?
-What if you want to know for example, the specific URL that was clicked?
+But what if you want to know the specific URL that was clicked?
 Or the specific text of the link that was clicked?
 Or the page that the visitor was on when the link was clicked?
 All of those additional pieces of data are event parameters that you’d want to view along with your event.
-Without them, your event data won’t help you too much.
+Without them, your event data will only tell you how often the event fired.

 How Does GA4 Track Event Parameters?